Updated July 22, 2020

 The immediate impacts of the crisis on young people have been significant:

-- Many youth have lost their jobs in non-essential services and the gig economy; currently 42% of youth in our housing programs report lost employment or reduced hours.
+- Many youth have lost their jobs in non-essential services and the gig economy; currently, 39% of youth in our housing programs report lost employment or reduced hours, and monthly job placements have decreased 80% between March and May.

-- For those who have a safe place to shelter in place, the order is creating feelings of isolation, which can exacerbate mental health and substance use issues.
+- For those who have a safe place to shelter-in-place, the order is creating feelings of isolation, which can exacerbate mental health and substance use issues.
+Between March and May, monthly behavioral health referrals increased by 66%.

-- For those without a safe place to shelter in place, service reductions citywide are limiting access to basic needs, and inconsistent enforcement by the police has resulted in reports of police harassment.
+- For those without a safe place to shelter-in-place, service reductions citywide are limiting access to basic needs, and inconsistent enforcement by the police has resulted in police harassment reports.

 - Lack of access to phones and other technology means many young people are unable to participate in teletherapy, remote case management, and distance learning opportunities through Larkin Street Academy.

-We are doing our best every day to creatively problem solve with young people, while advocating for more resources (shelter beds, hotel vouchers, meal delivery, etc.) to keep young people safe.
+We are doing our best daily to creatively problem-solve with young people while advocating for more resources (shelter beds, hotel vouchers, meal delivery, etc.) to keep young people safe.

-Anyone with cold or flu-like symptoms is encouraged to stay home or work from home, wear a mask, and contact their primary healthcare provider for up-to-date information on screening and testing (free testing is also now available to all essential workers through the City.
-Contingency plans are in place to maintain essential staff coverage due to shelter-in-place, school closures, and those out sick.
-Updated guidance is continually distributed through town hall meetings, daily digest emails, and posted on our internal messaging board.
+Anyone with cold or flu-like symptoms is required to stay home or work from home, wear a mask, and contact their primary healthcare provider for up-to-date information on screening and testing (free testing is also now available to all essential workers through the City).
+Contingency plans are in place to maintain essential staff coverage due to Shelter-in-Place, school closures, and those out sick.
+Updated guidance is continually distributed through town hall meetings, weekly digest emails, and posted on our internal staff intranet.

 We have established an Emergency Sick Time Pool that allows employees with an excess of paid sick leave hours to donate, and those in need of sick time may utilize.
-All staff have access to an additional 80 hours of sick leave through the Federal relief package, and extended emergency Family Medical Leave is available to staff, as needed.
+All staff have access to an additional 80 hours of sick leave through the Federal relief package, and extended emergency Family Medical Leave is available to staff.

 All meetings have been moved online.
-In accordance with the shelter-in-place order, some departments and teams are working-from-home to minimize commutes and the number of staff onsite.
-Additional laptops have been made available, and increased internet security measures are in place for offsite access.
+Following city and state recommendations, some departments and teams are working-from-home to reduce the number of staff onsite and exposure risk.
+New laptops have been made available, and increased internet security measures are in place for offsite access.

 Essential Service Worker Incentives